 The river is just across Bozorgmehr Square.
 Just head to the west of the square and within a 1- kilometer walk you will reach the Khaju Bridge after crossing one extra kilometer, you will get on the magnificent Sio- Se- Pol Bridge.

 Right in the center of the Jolfa area -which is the Armenian quarter of Isfahan-, you can find Vank Cathedral also known as Amenaperkich Cathedral.
 The multicolored murals and frescoes in the church are a must-see when visiting Isfahan.
 This church has vividly depicted biblical stories.
 Bear in mind that cameras are not allowed to capture these brilliant patterns and paintings on the ceilings and walls.
 It is on Middle Nazar Street right along the Zayandeh- rud River.

 8:30 a.m. to 5:30 p.m.

 Walk around Chehel Sotun Palace

-Chehel Sotun Palace is one of the Persian Gardens registered in the UNESCO World Heritage Site List.
+Chehel Sotun Palace is one of the Persian Gardens registered on the UNESCO World Heritage Site List.
 Its name (“Chehel Sotun” means “40 pillars” in Persian) comes after the palace’s 20 pillars and it is said with the reflection on the water in the front pond, you can see forty pillars; which is actually not true.
 This palace was also built under the command of Shah Abbas II.
 This site was constructed as an entertainment center for the king’s guests.
 You can see magnificent frescoes and paintings on the ceiling and walls.
-Unfortunately a great number of its ceramic panels have been dispersed and you will find them in european museums.
-On the east side of the Darvazeh Dowlat Square, on Sepah Street, you can see the magnificent Chehel Sotun Palace.
+Unfortunately, a great number of its ceramic panels have been dispersed and you will find them in European museums.
+On the east side of Darvazeh Dowlat Square, on Sepah Street, you can see the magnificent Chehel Sotun Palace.

 8:30 a.m. to 7 p.m.